 National Rail encourages the integrated use of bicycles and trains, but each rail operator has its own policy regarding bikes, especially during peak times.

 You can find out if you can travel with your bike by checking National Rail's train company page.
 Simply select the train company you will be travelling with and navigate to the "Onboard facilities" menu:

 Bikes on the Eurostar

-Please note that EuroDespatch services are not available between London, Ashford and Lyon.
+- Please note that EuroDespatch services are not available on all routes.
 See Eurostar's website for more information.